nsh87/ehrcorral/docs/overview.rst

 respective field from the first and takes the one with the highest similarity.
 This has the benefit of handling the case where a surname is changed, e.g. in marriage, much better.
-Once the similarity is determined, EHRcorral checks whether a given surname compression (see above for compression details) is common or rare or checks whether a given forename first letter is common or rare.
+Once the similarity is determined, EHRcorral checks whether a given surname compression (see `Phonemic Tokenization`_ for compression details) is common or rare or checks whether a given forename first letter is common or rare.
 The compression is used with surnames to negate potentially unique entry errors impacting the determination.
 The forename is less significant in determining the similarity of two records, so using just the first letter saves time computationally and avoids most entry errors while remaining relatively accurate.
 With the determination of a name being common or rare, the similarity is scaled accordingly and a weight is assigned, which can go negative since very dissimilar names should lead records to be considered very dissimilar.

 The address field requires a lot cleaning before a weight is calculated.
 First, both address fields are combined and put into lowercase.
 Then, all